TomasKrizak/CimrmanModule/README.md

-TKReconstruct is a first implementation of the new tracking as a Falaise module.
+Cimrman is a first implementation of the new tracking as a Falaise module.
 Currently it is based on TKEvent library.
 This is only a testing version, not the final implementation!

-TKReconstruct module takes CD bank as an input a creates a reconstruction using TKEvent library.
-The found clustering solution and trajectory solution is stored in TCD and TTD data banks.
+Cimrman takes CD bank as an input a creates a reconstruction and outputs TCD and TTD data banks, meaning it is responsible for clustering of tracker hits and for trajectory reconstruction at the same time.
+Currently it is able to produce line and polyline trajectories sorted into alternative solutions (tracker_trajectory_solution and tracker_clustering_solution) in case of ambiguous parts of data.

 To obtain the final PTD bank you then need to apply Charged Particle Tracking module that extrapolates the verteces and creates the PTD bank.

 Set of algorithm parameters: